laminas/laminas-di/docs/book/v3/injector.md

 ## Check if a type is creatable

-If you uncertain whether or not the injector can create a specific type, you can test it with the `canCreate()` method.
+If you are uncertain whether or not the injector can create a specific type, you can test it with the `canCreate()` method.

 For example, if you were to consume the class name in a generic service factory